Dygusar/cosinus-telegram-bot/README.md

 This project is a Telegram bot specifically designed to help students manage their diaries and coursework through the convenience of Telegram.
 The bot offers a range of features to simplify the daily tasks and responsibilities of students, allowing them to access their academic information on the go.

-## Getting Started

-1. Install all the necessary dependencies using requirements.txt: pip install -r requirements.txt

-2. After configuring your .env file with the correct values, start the bot: python main.py

 ## Setup Instructions

 Before you can start using this bot, you need to configure your `.env` file with the following environment variables: